vkuzel/SOCKS5-Demo/README.md

 # SOCKS5 Proxy Demo

-Various ways of using SOCKS v5 proxy from Java.
+Examples of using SOCKS v5 proxy from Java.

 ## Setup